fmemuir/COASTGUARD/README.md

 ```
 Note: the Python version listed in the .yml file is a dependent of the `pyfes` package (which is needed for tidal corrections of waterlines), see these issues [here](https://github.com/CNES/aviso-fes/issues/19) for details.

-Then run this command to install the remaining packages:
+Then run these commands to install the remaining packages in the new environment:
 ```
+conda activate coastguard

 conda install -c conda-forge earthengine-api pandas=2.0.3 geopandas spyder=5.5.0 geemap scikit-image matplotlib rasterio seaborn astropy geopy notebook netcdf4 arosics utm
 ```

-Please note that solving and building the environment can take some time (minutes to hours *depending on the the nature of your base environment*).
+Please note that solving and building the environment can take some time (minutes to hours *depending on the nature of your base environment*).
 If you want to make things go faster, it's recommended you solve the conda environment installation with [Mamba](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community).
 You can set Mamba as the default conda solver with these steps:
 ```
 conda update -n base conda

-conda install -n base conda-libmamba-solver conda config --set solver libmamba
+conda install -n base conda-libmamba-solver

+conda config --set solver libmamba
 ```